Documentation

 • Impact: Prevents malformed or unsupported data from entering the database.

 • Details: The database validates incoming data and stores it in the write buffer (in memory).
-If no_sync=true, the server sends a response to acknowledge the write.
+If no_sync=true, the server sends a response to acknowledge the write without waiting for persistence.

 Write-ahead log (WAL) persistence